tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/italy.rst

   recognizable identifier is valid.

 .. note::
-   Odoo does not support sending user-modified XML files.
+   CoquiAPPs does not support sending user-modified XML files.

 For **invoices**, multiple configurations are technically identified by a :guilabel:`Tipo Documento`
 code: